rudi-platform/rudi-node-catalog/README.md

 ## Test files

-In `tests/env-rudi-*.postman_environment.json` the value for the key `cryptoJwtUrl` should be replaced with the valid address of the client/crypto module
+In `tests/env-rudi-*.postman_environment.json` the value for the key `cryptoJwtUrl` should be replaced with the valid address of the client/crypto module.
+See [Tests documentation.md](tests/Tests_documentation.md) for further details